Evaluate IRS Examination And Appeals Processes

 The concept being tested is the bank deposits method for unreported income under IRC Section 6001, requiring reconciliation of deposits to income.
 Key facts are deposits exceeding reported income, asserted as non-income items.
 Choice A aligns with IRS procedures by providing analysis identifying non-income with docs, per IRM 4.10.4.
 Choice B is incorrect as year-end balances do not explain deposits; Choice C is wrong because taxpayers bear substantiation burden; Choice D is improper since 1099-Ks are used in exams.
 A rule is to trace all deposits with source docs.
 Advisors should reconcile banks monthly for accuracy.

-File a timely petition with the United States Tax Court within the statutory period stated in the notice of deficiency
+File a petition with the U.S. Tax Court within 30 days of receiving the letter.

 Explanation